How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 Deposit Return Timeline — How Long Does Your Landlord Have?

 One of the most common questions renters ask is how long they have to wait.
-The deposit return timeline varies significantly depending on where you live, but there is always a legal deadline.
+The deposit return timeline varies by location, but every jurisdiction has a legal deadline.
 If your landlord misses it, that works in your favour.

 Deposit Return Timeline — How Long Does Your Landlord Have